BlueRainSoftware/support/README.md

 # ID4i / BarCollect Support

 This is the public support repository for ID4i and BarCollect.
-If you need support, please file an issue here or hop over to the Gitter chat.
+If you need support, please file an issue here or hop over to the Gitter chat at https://gitter.im/BlueRainSoftware